Last updated: May 6, 2026

 - One major rule: Georgia’s 62+ college waivers are usually space-available, so you may not get the class you want the first time.

-- One realistic obstacle: “Free” often does not include application fees, books, parking, lab fees, tools, or some online fees.
+- One realistic obstacle: “Free” often does not include application fees, books, parking, lab fees, tools, uniforms, or some online fees.

 - Best next step: Pick one option near home, one option online, and one backup in the next county.